ccjmne/blog/content/flight-manual/git-stash-import-export.md

 ### One stash, several commits

-Let's not go today over how precisely to decipher the content of an octopus commit[^octopus], when a picture may well be worth a thousand words:
+Let's not go today over how precisely to decipher the content of an _"octopus commit[^octopus]"_, when a picture may well be worth a thousand words:

-[^octopus]: I call an _octopus commit_ that, because it has many arms!
-Sometimes I call them _hydra_, with greater reverence, when they are particularly hard to tame.
+[^octopus]: I call an _"octopus commit"_ that, because it has many arms!
+Sometimes I call them _"hydra"_, with greater reverence, when they are particularly hard to tame.
 Neither term is part of the customary Git vernacular, but "octopus" is used to refer to a specific [merge strategy](https://git-scm.com/docs/merge-strategies).